dbwebb-se/mvc/example/symfony/README.md

 Check the content of the directory `public/img` and verify that there are two images there.

-Now we add those images to the webpage.
+Now we will add those images to the webpage.

 ### Ordinary image as asset

 First we just add the image to the page `/about` through the template file `templates/about.html.twig` like an ordinary image.
-We also add a link so if the user clicks on the image, then the image is displayed in its own tab.
+We also add a link, if the user clicks on the image, then the image is displayed in its own tab.

 ```twig
 {% block body %}